guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-2-27-these-books.md

 _The Spiritual Battle with the Mind_
 p.
 111 The Danger of Staying in The Box
-After reading this, would go to Preface by _Idle_ book.
+After this, would go to Preface by _Idle_ book.

 _Optimizing the Self: Social Representations of Self-help_ Ole Jacob Madsen
 Talk on Self-leadership

+_Why We Talk The Truth Behind Word-of-mouth_
+PART II THE FORCES BEHIND TALK p.
+12.